cadrian/yacad/README.md

 * Regularly asks the Core for tasks
     * runs those tasks
     * publishes results (artifacts or not, and sends results to Core)
+    * sends logs to the Core during its task execution
 * Answers to pings

 # CGI